-Learning at Matahui takes place in many shapes and forms.
+Learning at Matahui School takes place in many shapes and forms.
 Children are all different, hence it makes sense that children also learn in many different ways.
-At Matahui we understand this, and built a school ethos that acknowledges and values the different strengths of each student.
-Instead of asking “Is this child smart?”, we ask, “How is this child smart?.
+At Matahui School we understand this, and have built a school ethos that acknowledges and values the different strengths of each student.
+Instead of asking Is this child smart?, we ask, How is this child smart?.
 We don’t try to fit students into a box at Matahui School – instead we celebrate individual brilliance!